branden-chaisorn/ChatMatch/README.md

     is easy to use and has a clean way of retrieving a page's title.
 Ideally I would like to use a library that had better error handling.
 - Anko
-    - Anko was used because it's simply a library that makes kotlin more readable and concise without making things too obscure.
+    - Anko was used because it's simply a library that makes Kotlin more readable and concise without making things too obscure.
 Specficially the doAsync coroutine made the code more readable.
 - Dagger 2
-    - In this case, the decision to use Dagger 2 in this case was purely to make our MainActivity more readable and to hide the creation of the JsonCreator.
+    - In this case, the decision to use Dagger 2 was purely to make our MainActivity more readable and to hide the creation of the JsonCreator.
 Additionally, in a larger scale app the use of dependency injection via Dagger 2 would make more sense since you'd have a centrally located area for various dependencies.